-Zoom is a professional web video conferencing software available to everyone that combines video conferencing, online meetings, and mobile collaboration into one platform.
+Zoom is a professional web video conferencing software that combines video conferencing, online meetings, screencasting, and mobile collaboration into one platform.
 As the officially supported videoconferencing solution for LC, it is used institution-wide for distance learning, meetings, interviews, and more.

-These resources will get you up-and-running quickly and provide a general overview of Zoom features and functionality.
-If you’re looking for some practice, consider starting a meeting with yourself (your computer and your phone) or contact EdTech staff for assistance.
+These resources will get you up and running quickly and provide a general overview of Zoom features and functionality.
+If you’re looking for practice, consider starting a meeting with yourself (your computer and your phone) or make an appointment with EdTech staff for assistance.

 - New to Zoom?
 Check out our Quick Start Guide for Zoom Video Conferencing

 - Planning to use Zoom with your class?
 Here are some Class Zoom Test Instructions

 - Tips & Tricks for Teaching with Zoom (Zoom help link)

 - Who’s talking?
 An overview of managing the active speaker settings in Zoom (Zoom help link)